Gavriil1/CI_PP4_TD/README.md

 ## User Stories

-1. As a user, I would like to log in to my account.
+1. As a User I would like to login to my account.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |